lnurl/luds/lnurl-pay.md

     {"status": "ERROR", "reason": "error details..."}
     ```

-    `metadata` json array must contain one `text/plain` entry, all other types of entries are optional:
+    `metadata` json array must contain one `text/plain` entry, all other types of entries are optional.
+    `metadata` json array must contain either one `text/email` entry or one `text/identifier` entry or nethier.

     ```
     [